waycowei/vuepress-plugin-demo-container-v2/docs/README.md

 # Introduction

-`Demo Container` is a `Vuepress-based` plug-in, which can help you add `Vue` examples when writing documents.
+`Demo Container V2` is a `Vuepress-based` plug-in, which can help you add `Vue` examples when writing documents.
 Its original intention is to reduce the difficulty of adding some related examples when writing component documents.

 ::: warning Using Vuepress to write component examples has the following embarrassment:
 Component examples and sample code are essentially the same, but need to be written twice;